Guide to Application

 - Courses taken as Pass/Fail can count toward the 90 credit hour requirement.

-- Only the last 6-8 hours of pre-requisites may be taken in the year prior to matriculation and must be completed by August 1, 2020.
+- Only the last 6-8 hours of pre-requisites may be taken in the year prior to matriculation and must be completed by August 1 of the year of matriculation.

 Pre-Requisite Courses and Course Hours